patrickod/blog/content/post/2018-01-24-making-again.markdown

 for my first time around.

 Here's the results thus far!
-{{ <figure src="/images/making-again/uburst-wip-1.jpg" alt="A work in progress uBurst PCB back side assembly" caption="A work in progress uBurst PCB back side assembly" > }}
+{{ <figure src="/images/making-again/uburst-wip-1.jpg" alt="A work in progress uBurst PCB back side assembly" caption="A work in progress uBurst PCB back side assembly"/> }}

 And here's the almost assembled PCB (missing only the final potentiometers) with the front panel mounted.
-{{ <figure alt="/images/making-again/uburst-wip-2.jpg" alt="Partially assembled uBurst" caption="Partially assembled uBurst" > }}0
+{{ <figure alt="/images/making-again/uburst-wip-2.jpg" alt="Partially assembled uBurst" caption="Partially assembled uBurst"/> }}

 At the time of writing the module is very near completely assembled, with all of the SMD components on the back side of the board and the vast majority of the